rukevweubio/Gitlab-pipeline-automation/README.md

-# build adn deploy containrization of nodejsapp
+# build and deploy containerization of NodeJS app